gecko0307/bt/README.md

 # Banner Toolchain
-HTML banner development tools compatible with projects for SmartHead's Banny Tools.
+HTML banner development tools for Node.js.
 Automate bundling, optimization and packaging of ads, games and other single page web projects.
+Inspired by and compatible with SmartHead's Banny Tools.
 * ✔️ Project initialization
 * ✔️ JavaScript module bundling and minification
 * ✔️ Server with autorefresh